-Do not give that which is holy to the dogs, neither throw your pearls before the swine, lest perhaps they trample them under their feet, and turn and tear you (Matthew 7:6).
+Do not give that which is holy to the dogs, neither throw your pearls before the swine, lest perhaps they trample them under their feet, and turn and tear you (Mt.
+7:6).

 The text does not suggest that if one’s teaching of the gospel is initially rejected, the teacher is to immediately turn away and quench all further evangelistic efforts.
 This was not the procedure pursued by the early teachers of the gospel.
 Potential converts may be confused, unlearned, inept, stunned, uncertain, or hurting.
 Patience must be exercised.

 But some responses are so vile, brutal, and utterly reprehensible that one can fairly conclude that further time is an exercise in absolute futility.

 Apparently that was Paul’s experience in Antioch of Pisidia when certain Jews they encountered were filled with jealousy, contradicted the things spoken by Paul, and blasphemed truth (Acts 13:45; 18:6; 19:9; cf. Phil.
 3:2 and Tit.
 3:10).

 One does need to recognize the potential danger in prolonged conflict with unspiritual and unbalanced people.
 And no fanatic is more dangerous than the determined anti-God radical or the “religious kook.”